sagarana/presentations/20250117-LIBR559S/operational_data.md

 Group presentations<br/>
 Gate count (hybrid)<br/>
 Furniture/seat counts<br/>
+Surveys<br/>
 Head counts<br/>
 Original cataloguing<br/>
 In house use<br/>
 Project activity<br/>
 </div>

-notes: The second is data collected or compiled by library employees - sometimes to enhance or complement data collected in library systems, but often because there's no practical way to automate data collection.
-Again, think of examples.

-The Library Data Team works with both streams.
+notes: The Library Data Team works with both streams.
 In the case of the second, we're usually responsible for establishing workflows and guidelines, and coordinating data collection for the entire UBC Library system.
 An example that some of you may be familiar with is collecting data about patron questions.
 Interactions with patrons at help desks or online are tracked in software called LibInsight, which the Library Data Team is responsible for.

 ---
 <!-- .slide: data-background="lightblue" data-transition="none-in slide-out" -->